Birch Island, British Columbia

 Birch Island is an unincorporated community in the Thompson region of south central British Columbia.
 The former ferry site is by the mouth of Foghorn Creek and straddles the North Thompson River.
-On BC Highway 5, the locality is by road about 137 km north of the Kamloops and 99 km southwest of Blue River.
+On BC Highway 5, the locality is by road about 137 km north of Kamloops and 99 km southwest of Blue River.

 Pioneer settlers and name origin

 When settlers came into the valley during the early 1900s, a community developed on the south shore upon land largely owned by Robert (Bob) Alexander.
 Adjacent to the east, A. Wynne had an 80 acre property, later losing his orchard to the Canadian Northern Railway (CNoR) right-of-way.
 In the early 1910s, the railway construction camp was east of Wynne's place, while meat to feed the workers was butchered on Birch Island, which was unofficially called Butcher's Island at the time.
 When asked to name the station, Sara Holt (the only woman then living on the flat) suggested Birch Island, because of the birch trees on the island visible from the rail bridge.
 Former names for the locality included Wynne's Flat and Umbrella Flat.
 The earliest newspaper reference to the new name was September 1913.
 That decade, settlement began on the north side of the river.
 Before the coming of the railway, the flat was the terminus for paddle steamers from Kamloops.